Operation Velvetta

 Operation Velvetta (ולווטה; also known as Operation Alabama) was a 1948 Israeli Air Force operation to ferry Supermarine Spitfires purchased in Czechoslovakia to Israel.

 The fighter planes were purchased from Czechoslovakia at $23,000 per plane.
-Arrangements were also made with the Yugoslavian leader Josip Broz Tito to use the city of Nikšić (an abandoned Luftwaffe airbase) as a waystation for 60 purchased Spitfires (codenamed "Yoram").
-The commander of the Israelis at Nikšić airfield was Gideon (Geda) Shochat, son of Manya Shochat and former RAF officer.
+Arrangements were also made with the Yugoslavian leader Josip Broz Tito to use the Kapino Polje Airport in the city of Nikšić (an abandoned Luftwaffe airbase) as a waystation for 60 purchased Spitfires (codenamed "Yoram").
+The commander of the Israelis at Nikšić airfield was Gideon (Geda) Shochat, son of Manya and Israel Shochat, and a former RAF officer.
 The first of the two legs of the journey was from Kunovice, Czechoslovakia to Nikšić (codenamed "Alabama").
 The second leg was more difficult, crossing 2,250 km of open water from Nikšić to Israel.

 Secrecy

 This operation was of high secrecy, as it was opposed by both Britain and the USSR.
 To preserve secrecy, the Israelis were not allowed to talk with Yugoslavian soldiers or citizens.
 They were given permission to use the base at Nikšić and repaint their aircraft markings with Yugoslav roundels for the flight to Israel so that the shipment would not arouse any suspicions.
 After landing in Israel, the roundels were removed to uncover hidden Israeli roundels.